 Trademarking your stage name is something that very few musicians in South Africa consider.
-In this first addition of a new series of articles we will give this often-overlooked intellectual property right some attention.
+In this first edition of a new series of articles, we will give this often-overlooked intellectual property right some attention.

 Now that I’ve somewhat piqued your interest, let’s ask . . . what can a trademark do for you?
 A trademark acts as a “badge of origin” as my professor always used to tell me.
 A trademark is like a badge, it’s something to be seen by all, and this badge tells all those that see it the origin of the product.
 If you see the Pepsi logo, you will not automatically think of Coca Cola.
 Why?
 Because the Pepsi trademark is a badge for Pepsi, so when you see the Pepsi logo, you think of Pepsi.
 The Pepsi logo could be put on other items, like a lunch box or a hat, and you will still think of Pepsi.
 That is what a trademark does.